 - At our eco-farm in Asyela, Djibouti, we supply clean, fresh water and fresh fruit and vegetables for the local community. - On our vessels, we encourage sports during 'free time' and have purchased sports & fitness equipment to be used by the ship's company.
-We have also established vessel basketball and football teams (with company-branded sportswear). - To protect all our staff, we have attained the UK Cyber Essentials Certificate to ensure they can work safely and securely online. - Our published 'Safety and Security Guidance' for every country we operate in ensures our staff and visitors remain safe and healthy throughout their work. - We publish Health Alerts and information bulletins for health threats such as COVID-19, Malaria and Chikungunya.
+We have also established vessel basketball and football teams (with company-branded sportswear). - To protect all our staff, we have strict IT Policies to ensure they can work safely and securely online. - Our published 'Safety and Security Guidance' for every country we operate in ensures our staff and visitors remain safe and healthy throughout their work. - We publish Health Alerts and information bulletins for health threats such as COVID-19, Malaria and Chikungunya.

-Goal 4: Ensure inclusive and quality education for all and promote lifelong learning right to basic education regardless of their social status, gender, background or place of birth.
-The school's foundations are complete, along with desks, chairs and other furniture we have made ourselves.
-The school is expected to be complete, open and teaching children by late-2020.
+Goal 4: Ensure inclusive and quality education for all and promote lifelong learning there the right to basic education regardless of their social status, gender, background or place of birth.

 • In 2019 we achieved our goal of starting a new charity called 'Frontline Children', where we focus on helping children access education in some of the most remote and challenging areas of the planet; often in conflict and war zones.
-Our first major project presently underway, is constructing a new school for the local community in Aseyla, Djibouti, giving children there the
+Our first major project was completed in 2021 where we constructed a new school for the local community in Aseyla, Djibouti, giving children

-In our other offices, we provide free First Aid, Fire Safety and Health & Safety training for all our staff, as well as giving them to opportunity to promote their professional and personal education with a variety of courses for lifelong learning.
+• In our other offices, we provide free First Aid, Fire Safety and Health & Safety training for all our staff, as well as giving them to opportunity to promote their professional and personal education with a variety of courses for lifelong learning.